Rudy-Castan-DigiPen-Teaching/final-project-JunseoBae-Digipen/ProgrammingConcepts.md

 ## Function
 * Function is a basic block of what program executes, such as `function Draw_Fruits(){}`, `function Convert_to_kilogram(mass){}`.
 It gives a new name for other functions and parameters' names.
-* Function is used when there should be some functions which have proper function names.
+* Function i* s used when there should be some functions which have proper function names.
 * Many programmers use function because it is very useful to give meaningful name for function and parameter.
 In addition, it can call functions just by inputting a function.
 For instance, if there is a function drawing a flower which is `function flower(x, y)`, just writing down `flower(100, 100)` will draw a flower at (100, 100).
 It can create significantly simple codes which has a good code readability.
 * Function can be used just by calling function's name with `()`.
 For example, if there is a function which moves a shape side-to-side and there is a function which name is `move()`, just calling the function will do the things inside `move()`.
   * Some functions require parameters.
 Parameters are used as arguments and it is required to put values as arguments when calling functions.
 For instance, if someone wants to draw a cube at desired locations on canvas, it is required to give the value of locations of where he or she wants to draw a cube.
 So, when someone wants to call the function, `function cube(x,y)`, it is mandatory to give values to the parameters such as `cube(200, 300)` or `cube(width / 4, height / 2)`.